-- COVERAGE\NO\PYTRACER: disables the Python tracer if you only want to run the CTracer tests. - COVERAGE\NO\CTRACER: disables the C tracer if you only want to run the PyTracer tests. - COVERAGE\ONE\TRACER: only use one tracer for each Python version.
-This will use the C tracer if it is available, or the Python tracer if not. - COVERAGE\AST\DUMP: will dump the AST tree as it is being used during code parsing.
+• COVERAGE\NO\PYTRACER=1 disables the Python tracer if you only want to run the CTracer tests.

+- COVERAGE\NO\CTRACER=1 disables the C tracer if you only want to run the PyTracer tests. - COVERAGE\ONE\TRACER=1 will use only one tracer for each Python version.
+This will use the C tracer if it is available, or the Python tracer if not. - COVERAGE\AST\DUMP=1 will dump the AST tree as it is being used during code parsing.